 A modified brilliant cut, marquise diamonds are an incredibly unique and underrated shape that we can't get enough of.
 With their dramatic height, marquise diamonds combine the finger flattering magic of an oval diamond with the pointed peaks of a pear for a statement-making shape that's timeless yet head-turning.

 Shaped like an eye with curved sides and pointed tips, marquise cuts can be set right side up for a more traditional take or east-west for an unexpected twist.
-Like a few of their other elongated friends, marquise diamonds are less expensive than the ever-popular round diamond, yet look larger for the same carat weight.
+Like a few of their other elongated friends, marquise diamonds are less expensive than the ever-popular round diamond, yet look the largest of all diamond shapes for the same carat weight.

 Read our marquise cut diamonds guide to learn more!